 In the following Halachot we shall, G-d-willing, discuss the laws of the “Three Weeks.”
 There are various degrees of mourning observed during this period: From the Seventeenth of Tammuz until Rosh Chodesh Av, few mourning customs are observed.
 From the day of Rosh Chodesh Av, some more mourning customs are added.
 During the week during which Tisha Be’av falls out, even more mourning customs are observed.

-This year (5781), Tisha Be’av will fall out on a Sunday and thus, the Sephardic custom, in accordance with the ruling of Maran Ha’Shulchan Aruch, is that we do not observe any of the laws of mourning associated with the week during which Tisha Be’av falls out.
+This year (5782), Tisha Be’av will fall out on Shabbat and the fast will therefore be postponed until Sunday.
+Thus, the Sephardic custom, in accordance with the ruling of Maran Ha’Shulchan Aruch, is that we do not observe any of the laws of mourning associated with the week during which Tisha Be’av falls out.
 Ashkenazi Jews, however, begin observing these laws from Rosh Chodesh Av, in any case, as we shall explain in a following Halacha.

 Reciting “Tikkun Chatzot”